 Human Language: Nature Vs. Nurture

 Many people debate over how language is developed.
 Is it formed naturally or created through nurture?
-If a colony of infants were formed, no words were spoke to them, and only their basic needs were cared for for them, would they create their own language, would they communicate through body language or gestures, or would they not communicate at all?
+If a colony of infants was formed, no words were spoken to them, and only their basic needs were cared for them, would they create their own language, would they communicate through body language or gestures, or would they not communicate at all?

 Is All Communication Language?

 Most would agree that the one thing that separates us from other animals is the fact that humans have language.
-Those who disagree point out that animals do communicate to one another.
+Those who disagree point out that animals do communicate with one another.
 Although one must ask, how much is their language truly considered language?
 Although animals do have the basic ability to communicate, humans are capable of communicating beyond through logic and complex thought.
 Humans have complex conversations with an infinite amount of symbols and sentences to express their needs.
 There are also specific rules regarding human language that proves how complex speaking truly is.

 Howard Gardner's Theory

-Howard Gardner shows in his text, Frames of Mind: The Theory of Multiple Intelligences : that there are four basic principles that is seen in human language.
+Howard Gardner shows in his text, Frames of Mind: The Theory of Multiple Intelligences: that there are four basic principles that are seen in human language.

 - People use language to influence those around them, such as when a child asks someone to hand them a toy or a boss asks his employee to finish a report by the end of the day.
-Language is used to induce action within others.
+Language is used to induce action among others.